The Post-9/11 GI-Bill

 2377 N. Stemmons Fwy., Suite 631 Box 1

-We strongly advise applicants to consult with the County Veterans Service Office prior to submitting this application.
-We can assist the widow in completing the application and acquiring supporting documents.
+We strongly advise applicants to consult with the County Veterans Services Office prior to submitting all documents to the Department of Veterans Affairs.
+Assistance is available to all who are shut-in and require help in completing applications and acquiring supporting documents.
 This may help to reduce delays in receiving benefits or preventing the denial of benefits.